In 2013 a project on cultural and creative research was launched and will result in a model strategy for sustainable urban and cultural development.

 In 2000, a spirit of cultural optimism reigned: Liechtenstein put cultural diversity on view at Expo 2000 in Hanover and participated in the Europe-wide project Literature Express Europe 2000.
 In the 1990s, cultural activities increased by leaps and bounds: The Symphony Orchestra, the Musical Company and the International Guitar Days were introduced.
 Professionals in fine arts, music, literature, theatre and dance redoubled their creative efforts and Liechtenstein books made their debut at the Frankfurt and Leipzig German-language book fairs.
 From 1964 to 2007, cultural promotion has been under the aegis of the Cultural Advisory Council, providing impetus for numerous cultural projects.
 It functioned in an advisory capacity to the government during the drafting of the Cultural Promotion Act of 1990, which ensures free artistic expression for every person in the country.

 In Liechtenstein, as in other small countries, culture is considered a significant component of the national identity.
 In this spirit, "My Country" was the title of the 2010 Cultural Forum.
 In 2012, the Ministry of Cultural Affairs further established the Liechtenstein Cultural Forum project.
 With the economic boom after the Second World War, many different nationalities, cultures and religions were drawn to the small state of Liechtenstein.
 According to the Cultural Mission Statement of 2011, getting to know each other through cultural encounters is a key element of a tolerant approach to diversity.
 Under the motto "An avalanche is made up of crystals", the 2012 Cultural Forum drew attention to each individual's qualities and opportunities for action.
+In 2013, the Cultural Forum focused on the topic of building culture in Liechtenstein and the added value contributed to culture by architecture.
 With the "Young Culture Liechtenstein" promotional prize in the amount of CHF 10 000 (8 312 EUR), the state of Liechtenstein is also supporting innovative projects in professional arts and culture.

 Two important historical events were at the centre of cultural life in 2012: First, the "300 Years of the Upper Country" celebrations commemorated the contract selling the County of Vaduz to Reigning Prince Johann Adam Andreas of Liechtenstein in 1712.
 The Prince had already bought the Domain of Schellenberg – today's "Lower Country" – from the Counts of Hohenems in 1699.
 His motives were not economic, but rather political: In 1396 in Prague, Roman-German King Wenceslaus IV granted Vaduz and Schellenberg imperial immediacy, a precondition for Liechtenstein's later sovereignty.
 The Principality of Liechtenstein was founded in 1719 and elevated to an imperial principality.
 Johann Adam Andreas is not only considered the founder of Liechtenstein, he also expanded the Princely Collections with one of its centrepieces, namely the world-renowned works of the Decius Mus Cycle by Peter Paul Rubens.